To answer what feedstocks can be used to make biodiesel we need to first answer – What is Biodiesel?

 Renewable Energy Group (REG) performed a study in 2009 with the support of the Iowa Power Fund Board and the Iowa Office of Energy Independence that tested 36 individual feed-stocks.
-Over the next few weeks we will be spotlighting some of them on our social media and this blog.
+Star Oilco will be spotlighting these feedstocks through our blog and our social media.
 The full report can be found on their site if you would like to read ahead or explore the results in more depth.
 We hope you find these as interesting as we did!

 Above photo taken at REG headquarters in Ames, Iowa.

-The first week highlights the following 2 types of feed-stock: Babussa oil and beef tallow.
+This first blog highlights the following 2 types of feed-stock:

 Babassu oil is extracted from the seeds of the babassu palm tree, Attalea speciosa, an evergreen tree growing to 30 m (98ft) by 20 m (65ft) at a slow rate.
 It is hardy to zone (UK) 10 and is not frost tender.
 The flowers are pollinated by bees and other insects.
 The tree is common in Brazil, Mexico, and Honduras; it grows well in areas typically cultivated for coconut or palm.
 The kernels contain 60-70% oil, appear transparent, and smell like walnuts.
 In its natural form the oil is liquid at 20-30°C (68 – 86°F).
 The seeds are edible and the oil is used in margarine, soaps, detergents, lamp oil and skin products.
 Oil extraction results in a cake containing 15-25% protein (depending on the shell content), which is a valuable feedstuff.